Best Of17 min read

 Monday Crm

-Monday CRM is what happens when a work OS tries to become a sales tool — and mostly succeeds, which honestly surprised me.
-If your startup's sales process bleeds into project delivery, client onboarding, or cross-functional coordination, Monday's flexibility is genuinely useful.
-You're not just tracking deals; you're managing the entire customer relationship in one visual workspace.
+Monday CRM is what happens when a work OS tries to become a sales tool — and it mostly pulls it off, which honestly surprised me.
+If your startup's sales process bleeds into project delivery, client onboarding, or cross-functional work, Monday's flexibility is genuinely valuable.
+You're managing the entire customer relationship in one visual workspace, not just tracking deals.

-It's not the deepest sales-specific CRM, though.
-Sales-only teams will probably find HubSpot or Pipedrive more intuitive and better suited to their needs.
-But for founder-led sales where the same person is closing the deal and then delivering the work?
-Monday fits that reality better than almost anything else here.
+But here's the thing: it's not the deepest sales-specific CRM.
+Sales-only teams will probably find HubSpot or Pipedrive more intuitive.
+But for founder-led sales where the same person closes the deal and then delivers the work?
+Monday fits that reality better than just about anything else on this list.

-(Side note: Monday's automation builder is genuinely one of the best I've used for non-technical people.
-I've watched non-engineers build surprisingly sophisticated workflows in under an hour.
-That matters at a startup where you probably don't have an ops specialist.)
+And one more thing: Monday's automation builder is genuinely one of the best I've used for non-technical people.
+I watched non-engineers build surprisingly sophisticated workflows in about an hour.
+That actually matters at a startup where you probably don't have an operations specialist.

 Key Features: